nominal¶

 identify_nominal_columns(dataset)

 Given a dataset, identify categorical columns.
-This is used internally in associations
+This is used internally in associations and numerical_encoding,

 but can also be used directly.